Ethan-Chiu/Ethane-engine/README.md

         git clone https://github.com/Ethan-Chiu/EthaneEngineWindows.git

-    2, Go into <code> EthaneEngineWindows/scripts </code>
+    2, Go into `EthaneEngineWindows/scripts`

         cd EthaneEngineWindows/scripts

-    3, Run  setup.bat by double click it
+    3, Run  `Setup.bat/Setup.sh` by double click it

-    4, Open the generated <code> EthaneEngine.sln </code>
+    4, Open the generated `EthaneEngine.sln`

-    5, Once you open it, you will see Visual studio boots up and you can click <code> Local Windows Debugger </code> to run it (or by pressing <code> F5 </code>).
+    5, Once you open it, you will see Visual studio boots up and you can click `Local Windows Debugger` to run it (or by pressing `F5`).

 </br>

-* Note: This engine is currently only supportted on Windows

 ## Note ( For developer )